 The renewal application, fees, and proof of evidence of completion of continuing education requirements must be submitted on or before the close of business on the expiration date, which for an individual is the last day of the licensee's birth month.
-If the license if for a business entity, the renewal documents must be received by the director on the last day of the month four years after the effective date of the license issue date.
+If the license is for a business entity, the renewal documents must be received by the Director of the Department of Insurance on the last day of the month four years after the effective date of the license issue date.

 If the application is not received by the Arizona Department of Insurance by that time, the application is considered "late" and will be subject to late fees.
 If the application is renewed within six (6) months of the expiration, a late fee plus the renewal fee can be paid to reinstate the license.
-After six months, the process of applying for a surplus license, including taking the exam, must be repeated.
+After six (6) months, the process of applying for a surplus license, including taking the exam, must be repeated.

-As stated, all changes experienced by the licensee must be reported to the Arizona Department of insurance, including a change of address, members, directors, officers or designated producer.
-This change must be reported within 30 days of the occurrence.
+As stated, all changes experienced by the licensee must be reported to the Arizona Department of Insurance, including a change of address, members, directors, officers or designated producer.
+This change must be reported within thirty (30) days of the occurrence.
 Keep in mind that street addresses must be used.
 Post Office box numbers are not permitted.

 The Arizona Department of Insurance also requires a report of any administrative action taken against the producer in another jurisdiction or by another governmental agency in this state.
-The report must be made within 30 days after the final disposition of the matter.
-Also a report is required within thirty days after the initial pretrial hearing date of criminal prosecution of the producer taken in any jurisdiction.
+The report must be made within thirty (30) days after the final disposition of the matter.
+Also a report is required within thirty (30) days after the initial pretrial hearing date of criminal prosecution of the producer taken in any jurisdiction.